Who is Bupa Health Insurance?

 Pre-existing conditions

-Pre-existing conditions are any medical issues for which your employee sought medical advice or treatment in the five years before joining the policy.
-These will be excluded from cover during the first two years of the policy but can then be added if your employee stays symptom-free.
+Health insurance providers define pre-existing conditions as medical issues for which an employee sought advice or treatment within the five years before joining the policy.
+They're excluded for the first two years of coverage but can be added later as long as the employee remains symptom-free.
+If not, the exclusion will stay in place.

 Benefits of Bupa health insurance